BryanMurphy02/Knock-Off-Spotify/README.txt

+Please note this is not a fully finished product and there is still more to be done.

 Needed to be installed: JavaFX javafx-sdk-11.0.2

 Put JavaFX in a secure folder where it can be reached but not easily deleted